How Does PR Support Content Marketing?

 This goes without saying, but any content, whether marketing or PR, has a huge potential to boost SEO.
 Not just in terms of on-page optimisation with the addition of keywords, but also with backlinks.

 In fact, anyone producing consistent content for PR should have backlinks at the forefront of their mind when they are looking for places for their content to be shared.
+As the UK’s leading SEO agency, we use PR and SEO best practices to support our clients worldwide.

 - Building relationships